IvanOkh/Volunteer-Management-System-Frontend/project-tasks.md

 •	Avoid True False and "Own-Rent" displayed in popup-modal.
 [DONE] - Luat

 •	Present submission date on foster application modal in pending.
-[In-progress] - Albert
+[DONE] - Albert

 •	Present submission date on both volunteer application card and modal in pending.
 [In-progress] - Albert

 •	Present submission date on modals for rejected applications (foster and volunteer).
 [In-progress] - Albert

 •	Horizontal scroll for rejected volunteer and foster applications .
 [DONE] - Albert

+•	Add box outline to reason for rejection field in rejected application tabs.

+•	Add box outline to selfdescription in modals for Volunteers.

 ### USER-SIDE: